 The trepanation of Laube, explained by the hooded IPOB thug in the video as “putting a C-hole in the A-hole,” was just the most recent offense carried out by the mysterious group of winemakers known as IPOB.
 To the media, “IPOB” is always said to stand for “In Pursuit of Balance.”
 But, according to anonymous insiders, the group’s acronym actually stands for “Incredibly Pretentious Organized Blowhards.”
 In the past couple of years, IPOB has managed to terrorize the wine establishment with its blend of propaganda, fear-mongering and dreadfully dull seminars, all aimed at achieving their ultimate goal—total wine domination.

-After Laube’s public trepanation, his employer, Wine Spectator, released this statement:
+After Laube’s public trepanation, his employer, Wine Spectator

 “The Coravin-ing of James Laube will not, in any way, deter us from our mission of reducing every wine to a single number up to 100.
 Winemakers around the world work tirelessly each vintage to produce their wines, risking everything they own, laboring long hours every day, simply for the opportunity to have their efforts summed up by Wine Spectator in a number.
 We will not disappoint the vintners of the world by succumbing to one terrorist group’s insane call for ‘balance.’
 Wine is, and always has been, about alcohol.
 The call for balance is a thinly disguised neo-Prohibitionist movement, and our colleague Laube’s glorified noogie only demonstrates how un-balanced members of IPOB are.”